 - Every GAF roofing product benefits from the substantial resources available only from a multibillion-dollar corporation dedicated to roofing.
 Our 26 plants mean manufacturing expertise.
 Our extensive R&D organization means a constant focus on product and process improvement.
-Over 250 sales and technical personnel mean that GAF is there, in person, to provide you with the service and information you need.
-GAF is a team of over 3,500 people dedicated to your roofing satisfaction. - GAF has a network of sales representatives and distributors to supply and service its quality roofing systems throughout North America.
+GAF is a team of over 3,000 people dedicated to your roofing satisfaction. - GAF has a network of sales representatives and distributors to supply and service its quality roofing systems throughout North America.